 Certain statements may include forward-looking information based on current beliefs, expectations, and assumptions.
 These statements are not guarantees of future performance and involve known and unknown risks, uncertainties, and other factors that may cause actual results to differ materially.
 Inspire undertakes no obligation to update or revise any forward-looking statements.

-The second quarter started out with a swift correction across U.S. and global markets during the first week, but they quickly found support and rallied for the remainder of the quarter.
-The international markets continued to outperform the U.S. markets as they did in the first quarter as investors’ optimism about the economic recovery in the U.S. remained weak as well as fear of a negative GDP number for the quarter as the effect of Trump’s tariffs on the U.S. and the global economies is realized.
-The S&P 600 Small Cap index, the S&P 400 Mid Cap Index and the S&P 500 Index all ended the quarter with good returns of 4.9%, 6.71% and 10.94% respectively, while the S&P International 700 index posted the strongest return of 12.49%.
+The third quarter started out with a continuation of the rally from last quarter across U.S. and global markets and maintained that momentum until late September, when the markets started to show weakness.
+The international markets failed to outperform the U.S. markets as they did in the first two quarters of the year, as investors’ optimism shifted to small and mid-cap stocks.
+The S&P 600 Small Cap index, the S&P 400 Mid Cap Index, and the S&P 500 Index all ended the quarter with good returns of 9.11%, 5.55% and 8.11% respectively, while the S&P International 700 index posted a competitive return of 7.03%.

-Inflation came in at 0.20% (Month over Month) in April, exceeding expectations of a 0.30% increase.
-The estimate for the month-over-month number in May was for an increase of 0.20% and came in lower than expected at only 0.10%.
-The forecast for June was for a month-over-month increase of 0.30% and met that forecast at 0.30% when it was released on July 15th.
-It is likely we will continue to see month-over-month numbers fall or stay in the 0.0% to 0.20% territory for the next several months so that the CPI year-over-year number can move towards the 2% level over the next 12 months unless tariff wars move prices higher.
+Inflation came in at 0.20% (month-over-month) in July, meeting expectations of a 0.20% increase.
+The estimate for the month-over-month number in August was for an increase of 0.30% but came in higher than expected at 0.40%.
+The forecast is for September for a month-over-month increase of 0.40% but will not be released until October 24th.
+We will likely continue to see month-over-month numbers stay in the 0.20% to 0.40% territory for the next several months, which will keep the CPI year-over-year number close to the 3% level over the next 12 months, especially if money supply growth continues its rebound and ongoing tariff wars move prices higher.

-GDP growth came in lower than the initial expectation of -0.2% for the first quarter, with an actual -0.3% growth rate for the quarter in the Advance Release.
-The expectation was revised to -0.4% for the Second Release and beat that expectation at -0.2%.
-The Third revision maintained the expectation of -0.2%, but the actual print came in much weaker than expected when it was released at -0.5%.
-The debate among economists and market pundits during the past quarter has been focused on when the Fed will make their next move to lower interest rates to avoid a recession due to a weaking economy.
+GDP growth came in higher than the initial expectation of 2.6% for the second quarter, with an actual 3.0% growth rate for the quarter in the Advance Release.
+The expectation was revised to 3.1% for the Second Release and beat that expectation at 3.3%.
+The Third revision raised the expectation to 3.3% but the actual print came in much stronger than expected when it was released at 3.8%.
+The debate among economists and market pundits during the past quarter has been focused on how quickly the Fed will lower interest rates during the remainder of 2025.

-The yield curve is no longer inverted but there is now a fear of a recession brought on by a slowing labor market, slower consumer spending, and uncertainty over Trump administration policies and their effect on the U.S. consumer.
+The yield curve is no longer inverted, but there is now a fear of a recession brought on by a slowing labor market, slower consumer spending, and uncertainty over the Trump administration’s policies and their effect on the U.S. consumer.
 Recessions are usually declared after an inversion corrects, so this would not be surprising.

-The Unemployment Rate remained at 4.2% in April and May before falling back to 4.1% in June.
-It was expected that the Unemployment Rate would rise to 4.3% in June due to the increase in layoffs in the government workforce and a slowing job market but actually fell to 4.1% to end the quarter.
-Although we are still above the 4% level, it is possible we could see the Unemployment Rate return to its upward path for the final six months of 2025 if the economy slows and layoffs increase as a consequence of the Trump tariff policies.
+The Unemployment Rate rose to 4.2% in July and to 4.3% in August before falling back to 4.1% in September.
+It was expected that the Unemployment Rate would rise to 4.3% in July due to the increase in layoffs in the government workforce and a slowing job market.
+Although we are still above the 4% level, it is possible we could see the Unemployment Rate return to its upward path for the final three months of 2025 if the economy slows and layoffs increase if the government shutdown that started as the third quarter came to an end drags on for several weeks.

-Nonfarm Payrolls had a surprisingly strong showing with April coming in at 177k new jobs, which was above the estimate of 132k.
-The new job numbers weakened in May by coming in at 139k jobs versus the expectation of 132k.
-There was a nice rebound in the job numbers for June with 147k new jobs, which was much stronger than the expected 108k job growth.
-Although the job market is showing signs of slowing over the past few months, it is possible the recession that several are predicting may be averted.
+Nonfarm Payrolls had a weak showing with July coming in at only 73k new jobs, which was below the estimate of 107k.
+The new job numbers weakened in August by coming in at 22k jobs vs the expectation of 76k.
+The job numbers remained weak for September, with only 22k new jobs again, which was much weaker than the expected 50k job growth.
+The job market has been showing signs of slowing over the past few months, but it is still possible that a recession may be averted.

-The Federal Open Market Committee maintained their “pause” on cutting the Federal Funds rates during the two meetings of the second quarter.
-Based on Chair Powell’s recent comments, we should not be surprised if the “pause” in rate cuts coming from the FOMC remains in place for the next several months and will be dependent on the data which is showing a slowing but resilient economy.
-Although many analysts fully expect the rate cut cycle to continue in 2025, a few economists are saying there will be no interest rate cuts in 2025 if inflation starts to rise.
-The current expectation is for the terminal rate to be in the 3.5% range by late-2026 or mid-2027 due to ongoing inflationary concerns.
+The Federal Open Market Committee finally returned to the path of cutting the Federal Funds rates during the meeting on September 17th by cutting the benchmark range by 25 bps.
+Based on Chair Powell’s recent comments, we should not be surprised if the speed of rate cuts coming from the FOMC remains slow for the next several months and will be dependent on the data, which shows a slow but resilient economy.
+Although many analysts fully expect the rate cut cycle to continue in the final two meetings in 2025, a few economists are saying there will be no more interest rate cuts in 2025 if inflation starts to rise.
+The current expectation is for the terminal rate to be in the 3.25% range by mid-2027 due to ongoing inflationary concerns.
 The Federal Reserve has faced a challenging balancing act throughout 2025.
 While a cooling labor market would typically justify rate cuts, concerns about inflation driven by rising tariffs have kept the Fed on pause.
-Instead of easing policy, the Fed has maintained its current stance, waiting for clearer data on both inflation and broader economic conditions before making its next move.
+Instead of easing policy, the Fed has been extremely slow in its moves, waiting for clearer data on both inflation and broader economic conditions.

 Inspire Investing, LLC serves as the investment adviser to certain proprietary ETFs used in Inspire portfolios.
 Inspire receives management fees from these ETFs, creating a potential conflict of interest.
 Inspire seeks to mitigate this conflict through policies and procedures that ensure recommendations are made in clients' best interests and consistent with their unique goals and risk profiles.
 Additional details can be found in Inspire's Form ADV Part 2A.
 Past performance is not indicative of future results.
 All performance figures referenced herein are historical and may not reflect current or future market conditions.
 Actual investor outcomes may vary.
 There is no assurance that any investment strategy will achieve its objectives or avoid losses.